Albertokam/SQL_applestore/README.md

 ```
 ![top_rated](../Screenshots/10.png)

-This is just a summary of top-rated apps that could be used in case we want to check them directly from the Apple Store and see how they look like, design aspects, options, etc...
+This is just a summary of top-rated apps that could be used in case we want to check them directly from the Apple Store and see how they look like, design aspects, or available options.

+## 5. Final Recomendations based on our analysis

+5.1.
+Paid apps have a higher rating
+As we have found, during the analysis, paid apps have a slightly higher rating, meaning stakeholders should consider charging for an app if the quality is good enough and this is will be well perceipted by users.

+5.2.
+Apps supporting a number of languages between 10 and 30 have better ratings
+From this finding, we can observe that apps do not need a high amount of languages.
+Instead of this, they should concentrate on key languages in order to develop a good eperience.
+So, stakeholders should check market audience before to develop this feature.

+5.3.
+Finance and Books have a low rating
+This could be a potential opportunity for developers that design a high quality app.
+Since the market standards seem to be low, a good product could have a lot of attention.

+5.4.
+Apps with longer description have a higher rating
+Users really appreciate longer descriptions where content and user expectations are clearly explained.
+This should be a key point, since could be a user`s filter before downloading the app.

+5.5.
+New app should aim for an average rating above 3,5
+3,5 is the average rating for apps, so a new app should be rated above in order to stand out.
+This is really important at the beginning of the product cycle life since this is checked by users before downloading.